-At the end of each regular semester the office of the dean of each undergraduate college except the University College shall publish in an appropriate form the names of all full-time students enrolled in the college who earned honors for the semester.
-Honors levels are determined by a student's cumulative GPA, according to the following minimums:
+At the end of each regular semester the dean of each undergraduate college except the University College shall publish in an appropriate form the names of all full-time students enrolled in the college who earned honors for the semester.
+Students must earn at least twelve credits during the semester to be eligible.
+Those students whose semester record includes a course grade of "I" (incomplete) are not eligible for honors.
+Honors levels are determined by a student's semester GPA, according to the following minimums.

-Honor Roll 3.00 Dean's List 3.20 President's List 3.50
+Dean's List 3.50 President's List 3.80